Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

-# Calculate Reaction Energy Profile Using the Nudged Elastic Band (NEB) method
+# Calculate Reaction Energy Profile Using Nudged Elastic Band (NEB) method

 This tutorial page explains how to calculate the energy reaction profile and activation barrier for the multi-dimensional energy space of chemical reactions via the **Nudged Elastic Bands (NEB) method**, by making use of the [interpolated sets](../../../materials-designer/header-menu/advanced/interpolated-set.md) of intermediate image structures introduced in a [separate tutorial](../../materials/interpolated-sets.md).